Ali2653766/React-Ecommerce/README.md

 # React Ecommerce Project

 A modern, responsive e-commerce web application built with **React**.
-Browse products by category, view details, add to cart, and manage your favorites—all with smooth animations and a clean UI.
+Browse products by category, search, view details, add to cart, and manage your favorites—all with smooth animations and a clean UI.

 ---